Creating Space

 Emphasizing minimalism, micro hotels of today offer rooms significantly smaller than the typical 330 square-foot hotel room, ranging from a tiny bunker-like 91 square feet to half the size of a classic hotel room at 141 square feet.
 Affordable and efficient, this shift towards smaller rooms was designed to encourage guests to get outside their rooms and explore their destination, be it New York, London, Tokyo, and any cultural hot spot or small city in between.

-Like a cozy studio or travel trailer, modern micro hotel rooms prioritize efficient, purposeful design.
-Layout plans typically feature multifunctional furniture and tech-advanced amentities, fostering a seamless, orderly environment.
+Like a cozy studio or travel trailer, small hotel room design needs to feel both efficient and purposeful.
+Small hotel layout plans typically feature multifunctional furniture and tech-advanced amenities, fostering a seamless, orderly environment.
 Yet far from feeling cold or sterile, these quaint guestrooms deliberately strip away excess and overwhelm so travelers can embrace a sense of clarity and JOMO (joy of missing out).

 Outside the calm room walls, the hotel's communal spaces, like bustling restaurants, bars, and creative co-working spaces, provide a lively and energetic contrast.
 This yin/yang balance between the private small guestrooms and the dynamic public areas aligns with current wellness and "bleisure" trends in hospitality.